KrzysiekJa/knn-on-health/README.md

 11. Class/Status: (2 for benign, 4 for malignant)

 ### Initial insights

+For research purpose first attribute (Sample code number) was removed because of no presented value for analysis goal.

 At the beginning, the data was analyzed in terms of possible recognition of potential attributes and their associated values that could be used to carry out an effective classification decision-making process.